Skip to main content

 About

-A Happy Place is a single player casual platformer game with a horror theme.
+A Happy Place is a single player casual platformer game with horror, fantasy and mystery themes.
 It was developed by Ziggity and was released on January 30, 2025.
-It received very positive reviews from players.
+It received overwhelmingly positive reviews from players.

 Skip User Reviews